 Saggy skin or tissue under the upper arms can occur due to stretched skin after weight loss or as part of the aging process.
 These “bat wings” can be embarrassing, and many people try to hide their flabby arms under longer sleeves or loose clothing.
-Brachioplasty, or arm lift plastic surgery, can remove excess skin and tighten the upper arms for a more attractive, toned appearance.
+Brachioplasty, or arm lift plastic surgery, is a body contouring procedure that can remove excess skin and tighten the upper arms for a more attractive, toned appearance.
 Dr. Mendieta at 4Beauty Aesthetic Institute for Plastic Surgery can reshape and tighten the upper arms with brachioplasty at our facility in Miami, FL.

 Am I a Candidate for Brachioplasty?

 The skin on the upper arms can stretch with weight gain and loss of collagen in the skin, as a result of aging.
 This can result in looser, sagging skin.
 If you have drooping skin or tissue under the upper arms, exercise and diet alone are usually not effective in tightening the skin.
 Good candidates for brachioplasty have excess skin on the upper arms that is affecting their appearance, comfort or self-confidence.
 To safely undergo arm lift plastic surgery, patients should be in good health and avoid using tobacco products and certain medications in the weeks before surgery.